AlexWilliams2000/IntegerStatsProject/README.md

 		And count the integers
 		So that I can calculate the mean of the integers to 3dp

-		Scenario: Calculate mean of all integers
-		As the owner of a data structure containing integers in a multi-line format I want go through the lines one by one
+		Scenario: Calculate largest number of integers on one line As the owner of a data structure containing integers in a multi-line format I want go through the lines one by one
 		So that I can find the number of integers on the line with the highest number of integers

-		Scenario: Calculate mean of all integers
-		As the owner of a data structure containing integers in a multi-line format I want go through the lines one by one
+		Scenario: Calculate the mode, or modes of all integers As the owner of a data structure containing integers in a multi-line format I want go through the lines one by one
-		So that I can find the mode of all the integers
+		So that I can find the mode, or modes of all the integers

 			Happy: One line data structure